cosmos/ibc/spec/core/ics-033-multi-hop/README.md

  connectionProofs []*MultihopProof,
 ) {
-    // reverse iterate through proofs to prove from destination to source for i := len(consensusProofs) - 1; i >= 0; i-- {
+    // reverse iterate through proofs to prove from destination to source var clientID string
+    for i := len(consensusProofs) - 1; i >= 0; i-- {

+        // check the clientID from the previous connection is part of the next
+        // consensus state's key path.
+        abortTransactionUnless(VerifyClientID(clientID, consensusProofs[i].PrefixedKey))

         // prove the consensus state of chain[i] on chain[i+1]
         consensusProof := abortTransactionUnless(Unmarshal(consensusProofs[i].Proof))